johnnovak/gridmonger-site/source/annotations.rst

 Labels
 ======

-*Labels* are text overlaid on top of the level.
+A *label* is just some text overlaid on top of the level.
 Placing a label in a cell overwrites its previous content, including notes.
-Contrary to notes, you can attach labels to empty cells as well.
+In contrast with notes, you can attach labels to empty cells as well.
 This is useful when placing labels in empty areas around the level, rather than on top of it.

 To create a label starting from a cell, go to the cell and press :kbd:`Ctrl+T`.
 You can select the colour of the label from four predefined